matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 **Step 2 (Skip if you don’t have Goerli ETH)**

-We first go to “Bridge” and then “Deposit” to deposit some \$ETH to zkSync 2.0.
+We first go to “Bridge” and then “Deposit” to deposit some \$ETH to zkSync Era.

 ![image](../../assets/images/faq-1.png)